prettier/pretty-quick/README.md

 When not in `staged` pre-commit mode, use this flag to compare changes with the specified branch.
 Defaults to `master` (git) / `default` (hg) branch.

+### `--verbose`

+Outputs the name of each file right before it is proccessed.
+This can be useful if Prettier throws an error and you can't identify which file is causing the problem.

 <!-- Undocumented = Unsupported :D

 ### `--config`